Section 1 of 7 · What's Happening

 Attend a Meeting

-Show up to City Council meetings, especially May work sessions.
+Show up to City Council meetings, especially the June 8 hearing continuation and adoption vote.
 You don't have to speak—councilors notice how many residents care enough to attend.

 Tip: Bring a friend!
 Numbers matter.